Danny Masterson sentenced to 30 years to life in prison in rape case – KION546

 By Alli Rosenbloom, CNN

-(CNN) — Actor Danny Masterson was sentenced on Thursday to 30 years to life in prison after he was convicted on two counts of rape in a Los Angeles courtroom in June, according to Deputy D.A.
+(CNN) — Actor Danny Masterson was sentenced on Thursday to 30 years to life in prison after he was convicted on two counts of rape earlier this year in a Los Angeles courtroom, according to Deputy D.A.
 Reinhold Mueller of the Los Angeles District Attorney’s Office.

-The “That ’70s Show” star, 47, was found guilty in June on two of three counts of rape.
+The “That ’70s Show” star, 47, was found guilty in late May on two of three counts of rape, and was taken into custody following the verdict.
 The jury was deadlocked on the third count.

-Masterson was taken into custody following the verdict earlier this year, and on Thursday received the maximum penalty for the crimes.

 The first trial began in October 2022, and a mistrial was declared the following month after the jury remained deadlocked, the District Attorney told CNN at the time.